 There really is a big difference, and everyone has their preference.

-Bread is a very important part of Middle Eastern cuisine given there is so much dipping in food that goes on when we eat.
+Bread is a very important part of Middle Eastern cuisine given there is so much dipping in food that goes on during meal time.

-- Mix together the bread flour, salt, yeast and baking powder.
+- Mix together the flour, powdered milk, salt, yeast and baking soda.